mozilla/gcp-ingestion/docs/decoder.md

-# Validation Service Specification
+# Decoder Service Specification

-This document specifies the behavior of the service that validates messages in the Structured Ingestion pipeline.
+This document specifies the behavior of the service that decodes messages in the Structured Ingestion pipeline.

 ## Data Flow